obook/TeXify-Plickers/README.md

 ```

 ### security
-TeXify-Plickers use script = createElement("script") and document.head.appendChild(script) to add mathjax javascript library from [hardcoded link of MathJax Content Delivery Network (CDN) ](https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML) to plickers.com website.
+TeXify-Plickers use script = createElement("script") and document.head.appendChild(script) to add mathjax javascript library from [hardcoded link of MathJax Content Delivery Network (CDN) ](https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML).
 This is secure until MathJax CDN and your DNS are not compromised.

 ## Known Bugs